Dialectical Behavior Therapy (DBT) Robin Ruscio 2023-01-02T22:15:40+00:00

 Perhaps more importantly, I was not first introduced to DBT as a therapist; I was introduced to it as student of mindfulness who was curious about understanding how and why mindfulness as a core concept could transform a human life.
-DBT is known as one of several “mindfulness-informed” psychotherapy approaches, and an essential experience of DBT’s transformational power is working with a therapist who understands mindfulness; not just a conceptual idea, but who has a dedicated mindfulness practice, skills, and instructional background.
+DBT is known as one of several “mindfulness-based” psychotherapy approaches, and an essential experience of DBT’s transformational power is working with a therapist who understands mindfulness- not just a conceptual idea, but who has a dedicated mindfulness practice, skills, and instructional background.
 Unfortunately, mindfulness is not easily learned and not even covered that much in instructional material for DBT facilitators, sometimes leaving DBT missing its center.
-(Some more mindfulness-informed therapists jokingly call this “DBT-lite”.)
-I’ve been teaching studying and teaching mindfulness for nearly a decade, and have studied it in intensive residential retreat settings with master teachers from a variety of mindfulness tradition; including Zen, Vipassana, and the Shambhala Warrior Tradition.
-Basically, these retreats was doing mindfulness meditation in silence for 8-12 hours a day for weeks at a time with lots of instruction and help from the teachers, a not easy experience which changed my life in ways I would not have considered possible until it occurred.
-This is some of the hard earned wisdom I bring to my sessions and DBT work.
+I’ve been teaching studying and teaching mindfulness for 16 years and have studied it in intensive residential retreat settings with master teachers from a variety of mindfulness traditions, including Zen and Vipassana.
 Mindfulness is the core of my therapeutic identity, and it really makes DBT come to life in my individual therapy and skills groups.

 Want to Learn More about DBT?

-Call me for a free consultation so we can determine how DBT or other therapeutic approaches might benefit your life.
+Contact me for a free 30-minute consultation so we can determine how DBT or other therapeutic approaches might benefit your life.

 You can contact me using the pop up below, or by phone: (303) 748-4730.
-Any inquiries made are always confidential, and I return calls Mon-Fri within 24 hours, usually sooner!
+Any inquiries made are always confidential.

 I look forward to speaking with you about DBT and am happy to answer any additional questions about how I might help you!